-A separate application must be submitted for each project and for Program Activities.
+A separate application must be submitted for each project and for each single-family Program Activity.
 Projects and Program Activities are rated and ranked separately.

 CHDOs may apply for two activities as follows:

 - 1. One rental project and one FTHB project, or - 2.
 One rental project or FTHB project and FTHB Program Activity of infill new construction or Acquisition with Rehabilitation.